 Dogs can be more than simple companions.
-While we often think of working dogs as guard dogs or hunters, the truth is that some dogs play an incredibly important role in helping humans navigate their activities of daily living.
+While we often think of working dog breeds as guard dogs or hunters, the truth is that some dogs play an incredibly important role in helping humans navigate their activities of daily living.

 One of the great things about service dogs is that while they can come in many shapes and forms, they’re all excellent at what they do.
 Though some breeds certainly do this kind of work more often, it’s usually the dog’s personality that makes him or her a good fit for the job.